Madagascar (franchise): The Madagascar Penguins in a Christmas Caper (2005)

 The Madagascar Penguins in a Christmas Caper is an animated short film, which premiered in theaters on October 7, 2005, with the stop-motion film, Wallace & Gromit: The Curse of the Were-Rabbit.
 The short was directed by animation veteran Gary Trousdale, produced by Teresa Cheng, and written by Michael Lachance.
 Set on Christmas Eve, the 12-minute film features four penguins from Central Park Zoo who discover that one of them has gone missing.

 Madly Madagascar (2013)

 Madly Madagascar is a direct-to-DVD Valentine's Day-themed short film released on January 29, 2013, starring all the main characters from the Madagascar film series.
-The story appears to take place sometime between the second and third films.
+The story appears to take place some time before the end of the second film.
 It featured many of the same voice actors as the films, including Ben Stiller, Chris Rock, David Schwimmer, and Jada Pinkett Smith.
 However, voice actor Danny Jacobs once again replaced Sacha Baron Cohen as the voice of the character King Julien.
 Its plot centers around King Julien who finds a love potion and starts selling it to members of the watering hole, including Marty who instantly becomes attractive to all the females.
 Skipper and the penguins organize a rescue mission for his doll girlfriend and Melman tries to make his first Valentines Day with Gloria special.